Liwei-Yin/sql-docs/docs/linux/sql-server-linux-active-directory-authentication.md

    > [!NOTE]
    > It is a security best practice to have a dedicated AD account for SQL Server, so that SQL Server's credentials aren't shared with other services using the same account.
 However, you can optionally reuse an existing AD account if you know the account's password (which is required to generate a keytab file in the next step).

+    > [!NOTE]
+    > If you are going to use MSA, please create MSA account with a specific password instead of random password.
+For example, run the Powershell command New-ADServiceAccount with parameter -AccountPassword (https://docs.microsoft.com/en-us/powershell/module/addsadministration/new-adserviceaccount)

 2. Set the ServicePrincipalName (SPN) for this account using the **setspn.exe** tool.
 The SPN must be formatted exactly as specified in the following example.
 You can find the fully qualified domain name of the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host machine by running `hostname --all-fqdns` on the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] host.
 The TCP port should be 1433 unless you have configured [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] to use a different port number.